publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schF/ptVIII/m__us_usc_t26_s529.md

             A program shall not be treated as a qualified tuition program unless it provides separate accounting for each designated beneficiary.

-        (4) __No investment direction__
+        (4) __Limited investment direction__

-            A program shall not be treated as a qualified tuition program unless it provides that any contributor to, or designated beneficiary under, such program may not directly or indirectly direct the investment of any contributions to the program (or any earnings thereon).
+            A program shall not be treated as a qualified tuition program unless it provides that any contributor to, or designated beneficiary under, such program may, directly or indirectly, direct the investment of any contributions to the program (or any earnings thereon) no more than 2 times in any calendar year.

         (5) __No pledging of interest as security__